 The Trust's revenues are from sources in the states of Louisiana, New Mexico and Texas.
-Because it distributes all of its net income to unitholders, the Trust should not be taxed at the trust level in Louisiana or New Mexico.
-While the Trust should not owe tax, the Trustee is required to file a return with Louisiana reflecting the income and deductions of the Trust attributable to properties located in that state.
-Texas does not impose a state income tax, so the Trust's income will not be subject to income tax at the trust level in Texas.
+Because it distributes all of its net income to unitholders, the Trust is not taxed at the trust level in Louisiana or New Mexico.
+Although the Trust does not owe tax, the Trustee is required to file a return with Louisiana reflecting the income and deductions of the Trust attributable to properties located in that state.
+Texas does not impose a state income tax, so the Trust's income is not subject to income tax at the trust level in Texas.
 Louisiana and New Mexico presently have income taxes which tax income of nonresidents from real property located within that state.
-Louisiana and New Mexico tax nonresidents on royalty income from the royalties located in that state.
 Louisiana and New Mexico also impose a corporate income tax which may apply to unitholders organized as corporations.

-Texas imposes a franchise tax at a rate of 0.95% on gross revenues less certain deductions, as specifically set forth in the Texas franchise tax statutes.
+Texas imposes a franchise tax at a rate of 0.75% on gross revenues less certain deductions for returns originally due on or after January 1, 2016, as specifically set forth in the Texas franchise tax statutes.
 Entities subject to tax generally include trusts unless otherwise exempt.
 Trusts that receive at least 90% of their federal gross income from designated passive sources, including royalties from mineral properties and other income from other non-operating mineral interests, and do not receive more than 10% of their income from operating an active trade or business, generally are exempt from the Texas franchise tax as "passive entities."
-While the Trust is intended to be exempt from Texas franchise tax at the Trust level as a passive entity, each unitholder that is considered a taxable entity under the Texas franchise tax would generally be required to include its portion of Trust net income in its own Texas franchise tax computation.
+Although the Trust is intended to be exempt from Texas franchise tax at the trust level as a passive entity, each unitholder that is considered a taxable entity under the Texas franchise tax would generally be required to include its portion of Trust net income in its own Texas franchise tax computation.